-Medical policies are set by the National Council of the Boy Scouts of America and the State of Indiana.
-Compliance with the policies regarding the completion of the health forms is mandatory and necessary to maintain the admirable safety record of the Boy Scouts of America.
+Medical policies are set by the National Council of the Scouting America and the State of Indiana.
+Compliance with the policies regarding the completion of the health forms is mandatory and necessary to maintain the admirable safety record of Scouting America.
 Failure to comply can be particularly difficult to deal with as available options are limited once you arrive at camp.
 Please help us avoid these awkward moments that can diminish the memories of an otherwise worthwhile experience.